-Team scoring is a methodology of scoring that can be used in evaluating Technical Proposals during procurement, whereby all members of an Evaluation Panel first review the proposal individually.
-All Panelists then meet to discuss the strengths and weaknesses found from their independent reviews in each of the proposals.
-Through this discussion, Panelists have the opportunity to share relevant information, perspective and assessment of the applicant's proposal.
-Additionally prior to final scoring, panelists will consult with field experts to assess the strengths, weaknesses, and program opportunities reflected in proposals as well as to confirm the validity of information, timeframe, and goals reflected in proposals.
-After the panelists meet to discuss their review and assessment of each applicant as well as with field experts they are allowed to change their score before an applicant's final score is tallied.
-The final score will reflect the average of the three Panelists scores.
+Team scoring is a methodology of scoring that can be used in evaluating Technical Proposals during procurement, whereby all members of an Evaluation Panel first review the proposals individually.
+All panelists then meet to discuss the strengths and weaknesses found from their independent reviews in each of the proposals.
+Through this discussion, panelists have the opportunity to share relevant information, perspective and assessment of the applicant's proposal.
+After group discussion and the expert panel's comments and questions are considered, panelists are allowed to adjust their score before an applicant's final score is tallied.
+The final score will reflect the average of three panelists' scores.